mfesiem/msiempy/CONTRIBUTING.md

 ### Git flow
 - Commits to `master` branch are trigerring:
     - Tests on Windows and MacOS and Ubuntu + upload coverage

-- New Tags are trigerring:
     - Generate documentation + [publish to gh-pages](https://mfesiem.github.io/docs/msiempy/)

-- Commits to `develop` branch are trigerring:
+- Commits to any branch are trigerring:
     - Tests on Ubuntu
     - Generate documentation + publish to gh-pages [under `test` folder](https://mfesiem.github.io/docs/test/msiempy/)